turbot/steampipe-plugin-aws/docs/tables/aws_ecr_registry_scanning_configuration.md

 ---
 title: "Steampipe Table: aws_ecr_registry_scanning_configuration - Query AWS ECR Registry Scanning Configuration using SQL"
-description: "Allows users to query AWS ECR Registry Scanning Configuration at the private registry level on a per-Region basis."
+description: "Allows users to query AWS ECR Registry Scanning Configuration at the private registry level on a per-region basis."
 ---

 # Table: aws_ecr_registry_scanning_configuration - Query AWS ECR Registry Scanning Configuration using SQL

-The AWS ECR Registry Scanning Configurations are defined at the private registry level on a per-Region basis.
-These refers to the settings and policies that govern how Amazon ECR scans your container images for vulnerabilities.
+The AWS ECR Registry Scanning Configurations are defined at the private registry level on a per-region basis.
+These refer to the settings and policies that govern how Amazon ECR scans your container images for vulnerabilities.
 Amazon ECR integrates with the Amazon ECR image scanning feature, which automatically scans your Docker and OCI images for software vulnerabilities.

 ## Table Usage Guide